 Strengthening the scientific communities

-ICOS is engaged in enhancing the readiness of scientific communities to address the current pressing climate change related challenges by organising science events that include, for example, a biannual ICOS Science Conference.
-Recently, ICOS took the initiative of forming a drought task force to address the 2018 extreme drought event in Europe.
-This task force rapidly compiled relevant datasets that are being analysed and the results will be published in 2020.
+ICOS is engaged in enhancing the readiness of scientific communities to tackle the current pressing climate change-related challenges by organising science events that include, for example, a biannual ICOS Science Conference.
+In 2019, ICOS took the initiative of forming a drought task force to address the 2018 extreme drought event in Europe.
+This task force rapidly compiled relevant datasets and the analyses were discussed openly among the wider science community at the European Geosciences Union General Assembly 2019.
+The initiative will result in a special issue with 14 papers in the Philosophical Transactions of the Royal Society B journal.

 Guidance, training and knowledge exchange

-ICOS’s Central Facilities and Carbon Portal provide trainings, for example for stations’ Principal Investigators, managers and technicians on any issues necessary.
+The ICOS Central Facilities (CFs) and Carbon Portal provide trainings, for example for stations’ Principal Investigators, managers and technicians on any necessary issues.
 The aim is to stimulate the better use of ICOS-certified instruments and involve station staff in working groups for protocol development.
-Training also acts as a platform for exchanging ideas and knowledge on cutting-edge innovations and technologies related to the ICOS.
+Training also acts as a platform for exchanging ideas and knowledge on cutting-edge innovations and technologies related to the ICOS RI.

 Increasing international scientific networking